The icon indicates free access to the linked research on JSTOR.

 Catherine Halley

-There are more books that I didn’t read this year than books I meant to read.
+There are more books that I meant to read this year than books I actually read.
 Something happened to me, I’m ashamed to admit, and my attention has been sucked away from books.
 Perhaps it’s ironic, then, that one book I did read and recommend to all lovers of books and bookstores is Jeff Deutsch’s In Praise of Good Bookstores.
 Jeff is the director of the Seminary Coop Bookstore in Chicago, which he and his colleagues recently transformed into a nonprofit.
 It’s a radical idea: to admit that selling books is not a profitable business, that bookstores have many other valuable functions, to create community, to inspire love, to slow us down.
 Deutsch says, “The good bookstore fosters the expenditure of a certain kind of time: the slow time of the browse.”
 Which is exactly what we recommend you do here at JSTOR Daily.

 S. N. Johnson-Roehr